sikopet/blog/posts/docker.md

 To create a custom image you need a `Dockerfile` - each line in a Dockerfile creates a new image layer that is stored by Docker

-Building an image
+Build an image

     git clone https://github.com/spkane/docker-node-hello.git
+    cd docker-node-hello
     docker build -t example/docker-node-hello:latest .

-Running an image
+Run an image

     # 'example/docker-node-hello:latest' is a tag
     docker run -d -p 8080:8080 example/docker-node-hello:latest

-Stopping an image
+Stop an image

     docker ps
     docker stop <container_id>

+Remove an image

+    docker images
+    docker rmi <image_id>

+Remove all images on your Docker host

+    docker rmi $(docker images -q -)

 Working with Docker containers
 ------------------------------